daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 A **moderately priced item** is something that common people buy, but not too often and not in great quantities.
 A small piece of furniture.
 A major entertainment.
 An expensive meal.
 A new outfit.

-An **expensive item** is something that would strain a common person’s finances.
+An **expensive item** is something that would strain a common person's finances.
 Rent on a simple apartment.
 A major piece of furniture.
 A very nice outfit.
 The cost to travel a long distance (if appropriate to the setting).

 A **very expensive item** is probably out of the reach of most people except in very special circumstances.
 Jewelry.
 Luxury furnishings.